odinuv/web/en/apv/walkthrough/css/index.md

 #### Attribute selectors
 You can also select elements just by knowing certain HTML attribute values or their presence on HTML elements.
-This is useful because otherwise you have to pollute your HTML code with unnecessary `class` attributes:
+This is useful especially with forms because otherwise you have to pollute your HTML code with unnecessary `class` attributes:

 {% highlight css %}